President Franklin Roosevelt famously asserted, "The only thing we have to feah, is feah itself." I think he was right, actually.

 Think about the various common labels we put on our fears.
 Start with the easy ones: fear of heights or falling is basically fear of extinction (possibly accompanied by significant mutilation, but that's sort of secondary).
 Fear of failure?
 Read it as fear of ego-death.
 Fear of rejection?
 It's fear of separation, and probably also fear of ego-death.
 The terror many people have at the idea of having to speak in public is basically fear of ego-death.
 Fear of intimacy, or "fear of commitment" is basically fear of losing one's autonomy.

-Some other emotions we know by various popular names are also expressions of these primary fears.
+Some other emotions we know by various popular names are just aliases for these primary fears.
 If you track them down to their most basic levels, the basic fears show through.
 Jealousy, for example, is an expression of the fear of separation, or devaluation: "She'll value him more than she values me."
 At the extreme, it can express the fear of ego-death: "I'll be a worthless person."
 Envy works the same way.

 Shame and guilt express the fear - or the actual condition - of separation and even ego-death.
 The same is true for embarrassment and humiliation.